Biographical Notes

 When I was seven years old my parents bought a house at 219 Albert Road, Jarrow, and we left our rented property at Maple Street.
 We remained there until the 1960's, when my parents moved to Fulwell and I lost contact with the town.
 At the time I was at University in Sheffield, but my parents were kind enough to tell me their new address!
 Since then I've lived in Leicestershire, Cheshire, Dublin and my present home (since 1983) - Rowlands Gill.

 My family have accused me (with some justification) of developing obsessive hobbies.
+The earliest of these was Karate, which I took up in 1964, when it was relatively unknown in the UK.
+For an account of my exploits visit my Karate page.
 Over the years I have learned Russian, studied the Saxophone (I own 4 instruments) and totally freaked-out on mountain biking.
 The latter is a very efficient way to dispose of surplus income!
 I have completed the C2C ride twice (best time - two days), and travelled to Mammoth Mountain, California to ride the famous Kamikaze downhill course.
 This I completed in 6 mins 50 seconds, which is pretty pedestrian by pro standards, but it scared the sh*t out of me.

 C2C ride 1996